curi/fi/docs/_posts/2020-11-20-1st-order-getting-stuck-vs-2nd-order-getting-stuck-and-structural-epistemology.md

 > How can we replace components if some components are out of stock or too expensive?

 Alice had a different idea, something like: sockets and connectors are chosen to make sure ppl plug the right things together.
 Manufacturers choose particular wires and shrouding based on: availability and price, the requirements of the components being connected (i.e. standards like HDMI), what the customer expects, and how the cable will be used (are there lots in a bunch, does it need to go round corners, etc).
 You can cut up multiple cables and join them together (splicing) to make cables with different combinations of male/female connectors, to change between compatible connectors (an adaptor), or to replace faulty wires -- provided you are combining wiring of high enough quality (excess capacity).
-Cabels are only there to deliver power to components or transmit signals between them.
+Cables are only there to deliver power to components or transmit signals between them.

 Alice asked her question b/c her understanding was at the level of emergence of wires and semi-conductors with some economics thrown in.